Nourish - 9 Beauty-Boosting Supplements

-Whilst there are no pills that can compensate for a poor diet or a chronic lack of sleep, a high-quality supplement when used in conjunction with a good diet and lifestyle can certainly help you fight the aging process and boost your overall beauty.
+Let’s first of all point out that there are no pills that can compensate for a poor diet or a chronic lack of sleep.
+However, a high-quality supplement when used in conjunction with a good diet and lifestyle can certainly help you fight the ageing process and boost your overall beauty.

-If you want smoother skin, thicker hair, and stronger nails, you can give an almighty boost to your already balanced diet with these 9 beauty-enhancing supplements.
+Then you can give an almighty boost to your already balanced diet with these 9 beauty-boosting supplements.

 No. 1 – Essential Fatty Acids

-Essential fatty acids are fatty acids that the body cannot manufacture itself, and so therefore need to be obtained from the diet.
-These essential fatty acids are known as Omega-3 and Omega-6.
+Essential fatty acids are fatty acids that the body cannot manufacture itself.
+Therefore, they need to be obtained from the diet.
+You may also know these essential fatty acids as Omega-3 and Omega-6.

-Essential fatty acids regulate inflammation, hold moisture, distribute melanin and prevent free radical and oxidative damage that causes skin aging.
+- to prevent free radical and oxidative damage that causes skin ageing.

-Studies also show that supplementing with EPA and DHA could inhibit the UV-related damage that causes premature aging and wrinkles.
+- could inhibit the UV-related damage that causes premature ageing and wrinkles

 For clearer, softer, smoother skin as well as stronger hair and nails, try adding one of the following omega supplements to your diet:

-Fish Oil – fish oil supplements from cold salt-water fatty fish such as herring, haddock, cod, mackerel and salmon provides exceptionally high levels of the omega-3 essential fatty acids EPA and DHA.
+Fish oil supplements from cold salt-water fatty fish such as herring, haddock, cod, mackerel and salmon provide exceptionally high levels of the omega-3 essential fatty acids EPA and DHA.

-Algae Oil– another great option and suitable for veggies.
+Another great option and suitable for veggies.
 Made from microalgae, it offers a plant-based source of beneficial marine omega-3s EPA and DHA without the use of fish.
-While most algae oils are short on EPA, Algae Omega’s unique combination of EPA and DHA is a pure, safe, and effective source of both of these essential fatty acids.
+While most algae oils are short on EPA, Algae omega’s unique combination of EPA and DHA is a pure, safe, and effective source of both of these essential fatty acids.

 No. 2 – Probiotics